 The Booth Brewing (started in Korea in 2013 and moved to the US in 2017) raised a glass to Pride with the release of two new beers in 2018: LGBTQ Smoothie IPA and Fun Follower Witbier.
 For the first, they used the letters of the alphabet soup acronym for the ingredients in the beer: (L)iberty and (G)lacier hops, (B)lackberries, (T)art cherries and (Q)uinoa create what Booth called an IPA “packed with fruitful flavors, a creamy mouthfeel and well-rounded aromas.”
 The other new beer was “designed to delicately complement the spices of any Asian cuisine".
 All proceeds were donated to LGBTQ groups.

 The company had already created an LGBTQ beer in South Korea the year before.

 In 2019 South Korean beer maker Oriental Brewery Co.
-(OB) posted an advertisement supporting sexual minorities on the occasion of the 20th Seoul Queer Culture Festival on Saturday.
+(OB) posted an advertisement supporting sexual minorities on the occasion of the 20th Seoul Queer Culture Festival.
 In fact, OB has become one of the top corporate supporters of sexual minorities among South Korean companies.
 Cass, their flagship lager beer brand, said on its social, “By turning 20 this year, confidently root for your color, YASS!”
 Korean netizens generally responded positively.

 "PROUD is not a label, it's a statement.
 We're not a large, multinational brewer.
 We're the original queer beer for good.
 We wear our rainbow with pride, not for effect.
 We celebrate queerness all year round (not just Pride month).
 We give back to our community to build ourselves together.
 Every time you choose our LGBTQIPA, you send a direct donation of 20p to our charity partners.
 No percentage of profits, no corporate jargon.
 It's simple yet powerful.
 PROUD is who we are, and what we do."